Assistance programs Boise and Ada County.

 Another program run by the Boise Salvation Army is Project Share.
 This is a Ada county, community service program that is administrated by The Salvation Army, and it will help families and individuals heat their homes and pay energy and heating bills.

 Ada County Government - Programs include financial assistance for cremation and in some cases for burial assistance.
 This is part of Indigent Services.
 The government may also have grants for Emergency Rental, Medical, Prescription, and Utility Assistance.
 Property tax help and a reduction is offered from Circuit Breaker.
 (208) 287-7960

 Boise St. Vincent De Paul Society - Offers services and assistance for the working poor.
 Programs offer financial, material, and community support.
 Members of the parish and volunteers work to assist the low income by taking calls from the Helpline, distributing food, by providing emergency financial assistance or referrals to this programs.
 Free Medicare Part D application assistance is offered too.
 3217 West Overland Road, Boise, Idaho 83714, (208) 331-2208.
 Click here for more details on the Ada County St. Vincent de Paul.

 Also contact the local community action agency, EL-ADA, Inc., at (208) 377-0700.
 This non-profit agency offers low to moderate income families and individuals a wide variety of assistance programs.
-Get access to funds to pay energy bills, free clothing and food, rent help, foreclosure counseling, and much more.
+Get access to funds to pay energy bills, free clothing and food, rent help, foreclosure counseling, job placement and much more.